Submitted by Edward Johanson

 Paid ads are effective, believe me.
 Because when they are used correctly, they bring you very good traffic.
-That’s why I see fit posting this Google Adwords tutorial to help you out.
+That's why I see fit to post this Google Adwords tutorial to help you out.

 An effective ad is one that grabs your attention, and the first thing to master here in this Google Adwords tutorial is to learn how to create attention-grabbing titles and descriptions.

 So here are my personal tips on how to do just that...

 Google Adwords Tutorial Tip 1 - Keep Titles and Descriptions Focused and Relevant

 Be as specific as possible, while still communicating a good reason for viewers to take action.
 They must be convinced in the course of a few lines of text, so every word counts.

 Focus on the reasons a viewer would want to know more.
 What is the benefit of the product or service?

 Marketing experts have identified three primary reasons people buy: to fulfill a basic need, to solve a problem, or to improve their self-image.